diogosoares22/ada-fix-it/index.md

 <iframe src="assets/plots/Clinton_Trump_Eth.html" width="100%" height="500">  </iframe>

-As we can obeserve in the plot above, the authors distribution is not uniform, making it impossible to take conclusions about the participation ratio between minorities and majorities in this political event.
+As we can observe in the plot above, the authors distribution is not uniform, making it impossible to take conclusions about the participation ratio between minorities and majorities in this political event.
 This being said, and observing that the distribution is bias towards some ethnicities, namely African American, and with the addition that racial equality, specially towards Hispanics and African Americans, played a huge role in the this presidencials, in one hand we have Trump with a lot of racist controversies, namely launching speechs and false statistics linking African Americans and Hispanic people with violent crimes, and in other hand Hilary Clinton in which her presidential campaign focused, among other issues, helping and supporting the minorities, it is expected that African Americans and other minor ethnicities played a huge role in the speaker distribution of each politician.

 Lets take a look also in a pie chart graph of each distribution in order to have a better sense of each ethnicity's percentage

 <iframe src="assets/plots/Eth_Pie_Chart.html" width="100%" height="500">  </iframe>

 **CLinton**
-As mentioned before, African America is leading with 47.1% of Clinton's speakers being this ethnicity, followed by Jewish people with 7.62%, American Jews with 5.44%, Italian American with 2.45% and Armenian American with 1.9%.
+As mentioned before, African American is leading with 47.1% of Clinton's speakers being this ethnicity, followed by Jewish people with 7.62%, American Jews with 5.44%, Italian American with 2.45% and Armenian American with 1.9%.

 **Trump**
-In a similar way of CLinton, African America is leading with 46.5% of Trump's speakers being this ethnicity, followed by Jewish people with 7.7%, American Jews with 4.68%, Armenian American with 2.34% and Italian American with 1.79%.
+In a similar way of Clinton, African American is leading with 46.5% of Trump's speakers being this ethnicity, followed by Jewish people with 7.7%, American Jews with 4.68%, Armenian American with 2.34% and Italian American with 1.79%.

 **Speaker Distribution**
-In case of author distribution and as mentioned before, African Americans are in second in terms of Authors ethnicity with 14.6%, losing only for Han Chinese people with 29%, and followed by Armenians with 8.77%, Greeks with 4.05% and Albanians with 3.11%.
+In case of the Author distributions and as mentioned before, African Americans are in second in terms of Authors ethnicity with 14.6%, less than Han Chinese people with 29%, and followed by Armenians with 8.77%, Greeks with 4.05% and Albanians with 3.11%.

 ## Nationality